 Parties and candidates are not prohibited to fund-raise from any private source, the findings reveal.
 Any form of local donation is allowed and encouraged but foreign donations are prohibited under the PPFA (this is common in many countries).
 Candidates and parties are not required by law to disclose anything on their income.
 Some parties claimed that their internal financial reports cover a range of issues such as the identity of donors, their addresses, and their type of business, amount donated, and the nature of the contribution (cash or in-kind).
-Unfortunately, such claims could not be verified since

-An interviewed party official said:

-The reality in our

-country is that the cost

-of fighting the ruling

-party is so high that we

-are frequently forced to

-accept corrupt or less

-transparent mechanisms

-of financing.
+Unfortunately, such claims could not be verified since not a single party was receptive to requests for such reports by the researcher.
+Interviewed experts revealed that many local companies donate to both the MDC-A and ZANU-PF and many of their candidates, but none were ready to disclose their sources of information.
+As the findings reveal, the weak or lack of disclosure has caused conflicts within and across parties as rival candidates accuse each of receiving corrupt financial support.
+In 2018, the MDC-A publicly complained that some candidates within the party were being sponsored with 'dirty money' to destabilise the party.
+The reference to 'dirty money' suggests the circulation of funds from illegitimate sources, which case can be averted if there were strong laws and practice compelling political actors to disclose their sources of funding.
+Without proper evidence, some party leaders within the MDC-A, suspected of benefiting from the illicit flow of money were publicly insulted and denounced.
+In the end avoidable tensions and conflicts were created partly because of lack of transparency in the flow of money.

+An interviewed party official said: 6 The reality in our country is that the cost of fighting the ruling party is so high that we are frequently forced to accept corrupt or less transparent mechanisms of financing.9